MCP Troubleshooting & Best Practices

 - punkpeye/awesome-mcp-servers

-- Directory sites (see "Resources").
+- Directory sites (see Resources below).

 Security

-- Least privilege: Only expose necessary resources/directories/networks.
+- Least privilege: Only expose necessary resources, directories, and networks.

 - Be cautious with